se2p/tool-competition-av/documentation/INSTALL.md

 * Storage: 20 GB available space
 * Additional Notes: Recommended spec based on 1080p resolution.
 Installing game mods will increase required storage space.
 Gamepad recommended.

->**Note**: BeamNG.research can run also on Mac Book provided you boot them on Windows or use a system virtualization
+>**Note**: BeamNG.tech can run also on Mac Book provided you boot them on Windows or use a system virtualization
 >software like Parallel Desktop.
 In the past, others managed to run the pipeline on the Amazon Cloud using an appropriate
 >AMI.